fbpx

 Final thoughts

-Croatia is an absolutely wonderful country, and Pula is part of that wonder.
+Croatia is a magnificent country, and Pula is part of that wonder.
 The city is vibrant and has a vibe that caught us by surprise.
 Amid ancient history, there is a cosmopolitan feel while remaining personable.

-We wish we could have spent at least one more day in this area.
+We wish we could have spent at least one more day in this area during our joint visit.
+That was one reason Joelle suggested it to her cooking group.
+It still wasn’t enough time.
 There is so much to see and do.
 It could be a full-week vacation with endless activities.

 Check out all our Croatia Posts